qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 primitive-type
 ^^^^^^^^^^^^^^

-    The primitive-type node describes how a primitive type is mapped from C++ to the target language, and is a child of the typesystem node.
+    The ``primitive-type`` node describes how a primitive type is mapped from C++ to the target language, and is a child of the :ref:`typesystem` node.
+It may contain :ref:`conversion-rule` child nodes.
 Note that most primitives are already specified in the QtCore typesystem.

     .. code-block:: xml